Jules Lemaire: Biography

-A long controversy, which began in 1865, pitted him against Doctor Gilbert Déclat (1827-1896) on the primacy of this finding.
-The scientific publications of Jules Lemaire on this subject being well before those of Déclat, the primacy of discovery therefore belonged to Jules Lemaire.
+A long controversy, which began in 1865, pitted him against Doctor Gilbert Déclat (1827–1896) on the primacy of this finding.
+The scientific publications of Lemaire on this subject were well before those of Déclat; the primacy of discovery therefore belonged to Lemaire.

-Scope of his discovery
+Scope of the discovery

-The antiseptic properties of phenol discovered by Jules Lemaire were put to good use by the British surgeon Joseph Lister (1827-1912), pioneer of the antiseptic method in operative surgery, who had the idea of putting all his surgical tools and gowns in carbolic acid, as well as the wounds of the operated, thus reducing the postoperative mortality rate from 40% to 15%.
+The antiseptic properties of phenol discovered by Jules Lemaire were put to good use by the British surgeon Joseph Lister (1827–1912), pioneer of the antiseptic method in operative surgery, who had the idea of putting all his surgical tools and gowns in carbolic acid, as well as the wounds of the operated, thus reducing the postoperative mortality rate from 40% to 15%.
 He published his results in six articles in The Lancet in 1867.
 On September 21, 1867, in the Edinburgh Daily Review, James Young Simpson (using a pseudonym) expressed the idea that Lister's last article was misleading, as it "attribute[d] the first surgical employment of carbolic acid to Professor Lister".
 Simpson then mentioned Lemaire's work.